Which conditioner for color-treated hair is best?

 Top conditioner for color-treated hair for the money

-What you need to know: L’Oreal’s budget friendly sulfate-free color moisturizing conditioner helps prevent color from fading.
+What you need to know: It encourages volume and shine while helping to prevent color from fading.

 Worth checking out

-What you need to know: This product is a moisture and antioxidant packed lightweight conditioner made for daily use.
+What you need to know: This is a moisture- and antioxidant-packed lightweight conditioner made for daily use.

-What you’ll love: In addition to the many benefits this conditioner provides, it is also specifically made to help prevent hair from damage and fading.
+What you’ll love: In addition to the many benefits it provides, it’s made to help prevent hair from damage and fading.

 What you should consider: This conditioner is pretty pricey compared to other brands.

 Where to buy: Sold by Amazon and Ulta Beauty

 Want to shop the best products at the best prices?
 Check out Daily Deals from BestReviews.

 Sign up here to receive the BestReviews weekly newsletter for useful advice on new products and noteworthy deals.

 Shelby Sears writes for BestReviews.
 BestReviews has helped millions of consumers simplify their purchasing decisions, saving them time and money.